 China opened its second summit on the Belt and Road Initiative on Friday.
-President Xi Jinping praised the initiative as green and sustainable, saying it would result in “high quality” growth for countries involved, according to reports.
+President Xi Jinping praised the initiative as green and sustainable, saying it would result in “high quality” growth for countries involved, .
 Syria wants to play a role in the Initiative, by which China hopes to link Asia, Europe and the Middle East.
 Syrian government Presidential advisor Bouthaina Shaaban said that China’s invitation to Syria to participate in the summit was a challenge to the US and the West.

 “The Silk Road is not a silk road if it does not pass through Syria, Iraq and Iran,” said Shaaban on Al-Mayadeen TV this Thursday.
 The Syrian regime, of which Shaaban is a key member, fought an eight year war against rebels, which has now largely ended.
 Turkey controls part of northern Syria and the Syrian Democratic Forces control eastern Syria while the regime runs the center of the country today.